singnet/dev-portal/docs/all/getting-started.md

 ## First Steps

+- [Create a Wallet](/tutorials/create-a-wallet) - To make transactions you'll need a wallet with some funds.
-- TODO: [How to call a service](/tutorials/call-a-service) - Covers trying out a service in the marketplace, and calling it from our command line tool.
+- [How to call a service](/tutorials/call-a-service) - Covers trying out a service in the marketplace, and calling it from our command line tool.
-- TODO: [Using the SDK](/tutorials/sdk) - Calling a service using the Python SDK.
+- [Using the SDK](/tutorials/sdk) - Calling a service using the Python SDK.
 - [Publish and run your own example service](/tutorials/publish)
-- TODO: [Marketplace Requirements for Services](/docs/marketplace) - How to submitting your service for inclusion in the marketplace.
+- [Marketplace Requirements for Services](/docs/marketplace) - How to submitting your service for inclusion in the marketplace.
 A curated view of services available in the registry.

 ## SingularityNET Platform